Floresj4/cfn-ec2-processing/cloudformation/readme.md

 An instance role is required that can interact with S3 objects (downloading data files and the `event-resource` jar) and Parameter Store entries (command line arguments for the application).

 #### S3 Policy
+This policy resource is intentionally permissive and should be further refined at the point of iplementation.

     {
         "Version": "2012-10-17",